How do you decide on where to stay in Cape Town?

 What restaurants do you recommend in Cape Town?

 This is a difficult one because there are a vast number of excellent restaurants to choose from.
 However, if I had to pick my top three, it would be The Test Kitchen, Nobu, and the Signal Restaurant.
+You can read the full YZ guide on where to eat in Cape Town here.

 What activities do you recommend whilst staying in Cape Town?